 Upgraded units are better able to either attack, defend or move than their equivalents without upgrades.
-As the Luftwaffe will soon be fighting the RAF and French air force over the skies of France and the UK it will be a good idea to upgrade Luftflotte III at Frankfurt.
+As the Luftwaffe will soon be fighting the RAF and French air force over the skies of France and the UK it will be a good idea to upgrade Luftflotte III at Coblenz.
 Right click on this unit and select Upgrade > Fighters.

-Now click on the up arrow that is to the left of the words Advanced Fighters.
+Now click on the up arrow that is to the left of the words Advanced Aircraft.
 This will cost us 25MPPs but this Fighter unit will now benefit from better Air Attack and Air Defense factors.
-If you are playing with 3-D counters you will also notice that the Fighter unit is now represented by a slightly different graphic.
+If you are playing with 3-D counters you will also notice that the Fighter unit is now represented by a different graphic.
 Click on OK to proceed.

-4.1.16.
+4.1.13.
 THE WAR AT SEA

-Now we're going to move to the north to review Germany's fleet.
-You may wish to zoom out one level to better see where all its vessels are located.
+Now we're going to move to the north and review Germany's fleet.
+You may wish to zoom out one level to better see their locations.

-Germany has two U-Boats in and adjacent to Kiel, as well as one to the northwest of the northern tip of Denmark in hex 86,28.
+Germany has two U-Boats in and near Kiel, as well as one to the west of the northern tip of Denmark in hex 158,61.